+2.2.
+Protection data.

-MIRAGE relies on GTAP-8 data9 for 2004.
-This version of the database is preferred to the 2007 pre-release: the latter contains GDP projections that are already present in the dynamic baseline of MIRAGE, while at the time of the present analysis, trade data had not been updated with actual data.
-For internal consistency we use our own projections and rely on the trade matrices generated by our model for the period 2004-2007.
-Tariff data on goods comes from Market Access Map (MAcMap), version HS6-V3, hence, the most granular level of international trade classification of products common to all countries refers to 2004.10 Tariff equivalents of regulatory barriers to trade in services previously were mainly based on Park (2002).
+Tariff data on goods comes from Market Access Map (MAcMap), version HS6-V3, hence, the most detailed level of international trade classification of products common to all countries refers to 2004.9 Tariff equivalents of regulatory barriers to trade in services previously were mainly based on Park (2002).
 We use here recent estimates by Fontagné et al. (2011).